 There are two ways of powering a space heater

-Factors to Consider When Deciding to Purchase a Space Heater
+Factors to Consider When Deciding to Purchase the Best Space Heater for Large Rooms

 - Physical Size: There’s a huge range of space heater sizes available.
 Depending on the dimensions of the room or area you’re planning to use it in, a smaller heater could be the smart choice.